-In the learning industry, I find we always talk about the modern learning philosophies, skills and experiences our people need, but rarely do I see or hear anyone talk about the skills and experience modern learning professionals need to navigate today’s world.
+In the learning industry, I find we always talk about the latest modern learning philosophies, skills and experiences our people need, but rarely do I see or hear anyone talk about the skills and expertise which modern learning professionals need to navigate today’s world.

 I want to shine a spotlight on the skills and expertise I feel all learning teams should focus on.

 As the purveyors of change and educating the masses, it’s important for all of us to be up to date with what’s current, to allow us to truly be of service to our people.

 This article has close links to a previous insight of mine on L&D teams practising what they preach when it comes to developing their own skills and expertise or a word that I have fondness for recently – talent stack.

 Firstly to understand what we need today, we should take a look at where we’ve come from.

 Traditionally most members of learning teams have been those that operated in roles of a classroom facilitator, trainer (a word I despise!), eLearning (another word I despise and is incredibly outdated) consultant and a whole host more.

 Usually, if you said to someone you work in L&D, they would generally consider you to be delivering some form of classroom experience which involves reading from a script and traumatising people with endless PowerPoint slides.

 The same goes for the people in your business, you say L&D and they think, those damn people that make the horrible compliance eLearning I have to do every 6 months.

 Although this was the norm, times have most certainly changed.